xtuml/ciera/src/README.md

    ```
    `<version>` should be the next SNAPSHOT version.
 As the default, increment
    the third number from the release version and add "-SNAPSHOT".
+6. Update the user guide as appropriate.
+Find and replace all instances of the
+   latest version ID.

 ### Publishing the API docs